natanbc/andesite/API.md

 Andesite adds the following metadata values:

 - andesite-version: version of the node
+- andesite-version-major: major version of the node
+- andesite-version-minor: minor version of the node
+- andesite-version-revision: revision version of the node
+- andesite-version-commit: commit hash of the node
 - andesite-region: [region](CONFIGURATION.md#settings) defined in the config
 - andesite-id: [id](CONFIGURATION.md#settings) defined in the config
 - andesite-enabled-sources: list of sources [enabled](CONFIGURATION.md#settings) in the config
+- andesite-loaded-plugins: list of [plugins](PLUGINS.md) loaded
 - andesite-players: `userid:guildid` list of the players being handled by this node

-All payloads sent via singyeong are equal to those sent via [web socket](#websocket), except they also need an `userId` key, which is sent on the handshake headers for websocket connections.
+All payloads sent via singyeong are equal to those sent via [web socket](#websocket), except they also require an `userId` key.

+Responses to commands are sent based on the `response-app`, `response-nonce` and `response-query` fields.
+The defaults are the sender's app id, the command nonce and an empty query, respectively.

+When sending a `play` op, you can set the `receiver` and `query` fields to route the events sent by the player.
+They default to the application id sending the event and an empty query, respectively.

+Setting the `noreply` field to `true` will prevent a response from being sent (events are still sent).

 # Entities